-Trusted international shippers to New Zealand for 25 years
+Trusted international shippers to New Zealand for over 25 years

 Tired of backaches from bag carrying?
 Sick of time-wasting at collection carousels?
 Don't fancy forking out for another extortionate excess baggage fee?
 Then hire an international shipping company like Seven Seas Worldwide to do the hard work for you.
 Here are just a few of the ways we make shipping bags, boxes and luggage internationally simple:

 - We'll be with you every step of the way: we have a vast network of worldwide depots covering the UK, Canada, South Africa, China, Australia, New Zealand and countless countries in between.
 However, we promise no matter where you're shipping to, you'll be communicating with us and only us from start to finish.

 - Transparent pricing: as our free shipping quote tool clearly itemises your order, you can rest easy knowing we'll never surprise you with any nasty hidden additional charges at the end.

 - Three-part payments: instead of asking you to pay one lump sum, we can spread the cost of our luggage shipping services by charging in three affordable instalments, allowing you to focus on your trip rather than worrying about your finances.

 - A multilingual support team: if you ever have any questions during the shipping process, our friendly and highly experienced team are only a phone call away and speak a number of languages, including Mandarin, Cantonese and Afrikaans.